deryrahman/go-container/README.md

 Simple container implementation in Go.

 ## Motivation
-Knowing how container is built would make us easier to understand for debugging purpose whenever we encountered container related issues.
 As we see many, containers are defacto for shipping the services on heterogenous complex system.
+Understand the flow of container creation would definitely help us to understand what happen under the hood.
+So, debugging on any container related issue would be easier.

 ## Goals
 We will mimicking the docker command for creating the container: